Our Services Include

 Electrical faults range from flickering lights to the continuous tripping of fuses.

 Alternatively, you may be experiencing arcing on the oven/hob switch or maybe burning smells from sockets.

-Somethings wrong with your electrical system.
-Don’t worry, most times.
-It’s only a minor fault.
+Something’s wrong with your electrical system.
+Don’t worry.
+Most of the time, It’s only a minor fault.
 A fault one of our electricians will find and repair.

 The location of electrical problems are established and the necessary alterations made, or replacement part’s fitted to correct your electrical system.

 Do you use outdoor power tools like electric lawnmowers or hedge trimmers?

 Do you rely on extension leads plugged into an indoor socket?

 If the answer is yes, let one of our electricians install outdoor power at your home.

 Robust sockets can be fitted anywhere to the exterior walls of your home and wired into your domestic power supply.